VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 An event, such as **OrderConfirmed**, describes something that has happened in the system, typically as a result of a command.
 Aggregates in the domain model raise events.
+Events can also come from other bounded contexts.

 Multiple subscribers can handle a specific event.
 Aggregates publish events to an event bus; handlers register for specific types of event on the event bus and then deliver the events to the subscriber.
-In this bounded context, the only subscriber is a process manager.
+In this bounded context, the subscribers are a process manager and the read model generators.

 ### Idempotent